docker-archive/classicswarm/docs/swarm_at_scale.md

     If you refresh your web browser you should see this change as the Interlock load balancer shares incoming requests across both web containers.

-    To see more detailed load balancer data from the Interlock service, point your web browser to [http://stats:interlock@votingapp.local/haproxy?stats](http://stats:interlock@votingapp.local/haproxy?stats)
+    To see more detailed load balancer data from the Interlock service, point your web browser to [http://stats:interlock@votingapp.local/haproxy?stats](http://stats:interlock@votingapp.local/haproxy?stats).

     ![](images/proxy-test.jpg)

 4. Cast your vote.
 It is recommended to choose "Dogs" ;-)

-5. To see the results of the poll, you can point your web browser at the public IP of the `store` node
+5. To see the results of the poll, you can point your web browser at the public IP of the `store` node.

     ![](images/poll-results.jpg)